doubledherin/Audio_Snowflake/README.md

 ----------
 The following sections explain how a snowflake's visual attributes map to the song's musical attributes.
 When using Audio Snowflake, you can reveal a legend that details the song's attributes by hovering over the image.

-Below is a sample snowflake ("Neighborhood #1" by Arcade Fire).
+Below is a sample snowflake and legend for an Excuses for Skipping song, "Helena."

 ![image](app/static/images/Screenshot_with_legend.png)